Skip to content

 +

 We'll ask early on.
 For concerns that may have a medical component, we coordinate with your physician or specialist (urology, gynecology, pelvic floor PT) so you're not stuck choosing between approaches.
+Sex therapy and medical care often work better in parallel than separately.

 Is sex therapy covered by insurance?